Shreyaguptaa27/pet-listing-app/README.md

-Pet Finder React App Tutorial 🐶🐱
+Pet Listing App

-Welcome to the Pet Finder React app tutorial repository!
-This project is designed to help budding developers learn the intricacies of React by building a comprehensive pet adoption website.
+Welcome to the Pet Listing app repository!
+This project is a pet adoption website.
 Getting Started

 To get the app up and running on your local machine, follow these instructions: